marijnmarijntje/Programmeerproject/PROCESS.md

 ### Day 6 (16-01-2017)
 **Finished for MVP**
-* All three visualisations
+* All three visualizations
 * Timeslider
-* Start of a table -> This is a new idea, which is the last interactive component of the visualisations.
+* Start of a table -> This is a new idea, which is the last interactive component of the visualizations.
 In this table you can look up a country and see its ranking of that particular year.

 To do for today:
 - [X] Timeslider [source](http://bl.ocks.org/zanarmstrong/ddff7cd0b1220bc68a58) of used timeslider